ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 ## Install NTP

-This step is only needed if you are building a virtual machine.
-NTP will be installed on a VM provided to you.

-NTP is needed to keep the time synchronized with the rest of the world.
+Some mechanism is needed on each VM to keep the time synchronized with the rest of the world.
 All of the VMs in the ICP cluster will need to share a common notion of time, and the usual approach to keeping time is to use NTP.

 *NOTE*: If you are using virtual machines provided to you, it is very likely NTP is already installed and enabled for startup at machine boot.